lasopablo/lasopablo/README.md

   </a>
 </p>
 <p align="center">
-Developed as part of my Master's thesis at Harvard (in collaboration with MIT and MGH), this project leverages WMH-SynthSeg, an extension of SynthSeg, designed for brain MRI scans.
-It uniquely adapts to low-field MRI scans, providing high-resolution segmentations of white matter hyperintensities (WMH) and anatomical structures, even in challenging imaging conditions.
+Developed as part of my Master's thesis at Harvard (in collaboration with MIT and MGH), this project was used to leverage WMH-SynthSeg, an extension of SynthSeg, designed for brain MRI scans.
+It was implemented in a medical setting since it is able to uniquely adapts to low-field MRI scans, providing high-resolution segmentations of white matter hyperintensities (WMH) and anatomical structures, even in challenging imaging conditions.

 </p>
 <p align="center">
 <b>Author:</b> Pablo Laso <br>